Mazda Miata - Mudflaps

 I then taped the cardboard template to the plastic mudlflaps and cut with some good kitchen scissors.
 Then drilled through the holes from the template using a 5/16” drill bit.
 The small hole you see on the left is optional, and I used a slightly smaller bit for that part.

 I then taped the plastic mudflap I had already cut to a plastic mudflap I had not cut, then cut it to match.
 This way both sides will be identical.
 I also drilled the clip holes for the second mudflap on this part.
 This will give you a mirror image mudflap for the opposite side of your car.
-There is a small logo on these mudflaps, so decide if you want these facing in or out, it isn’t very noticable though.
+There is a small logo on these mudflaps, so decide if you want these facing in or out, it isn’t very noticeable though.

 Back out to the Miata, simply place the mudflap in the spot and put the 3 clips back in.
 For the 4th clip, furthest inside the wheel well, I used some leftover clips from the interior of my Miata, so they are a bit smaller.
 You can use whatever clips you’ve got around.
 Or you can not even put in a 4th clip, doesn’t matter.